-Prior to the coronavirus pandemic the majority of staff were located within office buildings based in central locations.
-The pandemic however, made employers realise they needed to think about how they could continue to operate.
+Prior to the coronavirus pandemic, the majority of staff were located within office buildings based in central locations.
+The pandemic, however, made employers realize they needed to think about how they could continue to operate.
 They realized very quickly that they needed to keep both their staff and customers safe.

-In this article we are treating the remote worker as being based in a home office.
-If appropriate the work could also be carried out on a remote basis from other location such as a coffee shop or co-working space.
+In this article, we are treating the remote worker as being based in a home office.
+If appropriate the work could also be carried out on a remote basis.
+It could be from other locations such as a coffee shop or co-working space.

 Let’s have a look at some of the advantages of remote working.